 “They’re tough as nails in the field but a couch potato at home,” said Ron Sebastiani of his Border Terrier, Ch.
 Ruron’s Flash Bobik.
 “They work hard and look pretty.”

 Roxanne Roach, who was busy plopping the very accommodating Ch.
-Romar-Englelong Chili Pepper MW into the arms of all who craved to hold the Miniature Dachshund, said, “Their personality is playful, mischievous and honorable.
+Romar-Englelong Chili Pepper MW, into the arms of all who craved to hold the Miniature Dachshund, said, “Their personality is playful, mischievous and honorable.
 And they’re a multipurpose dog.”

-Important Questions to Consider When Researching a Dog Breed:
+Essential Questions to Consider When Researching a Dog Breed:

 Health Issues, Both Within the Breed and Within That Person’s Kennel Lines

 “If someone says there are no health problems in a breed, talk to someone else,” said Schlieper.
 Every breed has some.
-It doesn’t mean every dog is unhealthy, but it does mean every breeder should be working hard to breed dogs that are free of the problems that lurk in a breed’s gene pool.
+It doesn’t mean every dog is unhealthy, but it does mean every breeder should be working hard to breed dogs free of the problems that lurk in a breed’s gene pool.

 That includes how good the dog is with families, kids, and other dogs.
 Will they tolerate some teasing or the clumsiness of a child?
 Will they let people in your home?
 Are they cuddly or more standoffish?
 Your circumstances will dictate how important each of these things is to you.
 You should also ask about temperament within a particular breeder’s kennel: Are they breeding with temperament in mind?